Chenxi1510/Vehicle-Perception-from-Satellite-Videos/README.md

-## Vehicle Perception from Satellite

-The repository presents the TMS dataset, with data collection and preprocessing, data annotation, and data statistics for the TMS dataset.
+## The repository presents the TMS dataset, with data collection and preprocessing, data annotation, and data statistics for the TMS dataset.

 ### Data Download